kaboc/pot/README.md

 If an object is used only from some point onwards, you can make use of [Pot.popScope()][popScope] and [replace()][replace].

-Declare a pot with a dummy factory initially, and replace the factory with the actual one after adding a scope.
-It allows the factory to be given a new value, and enables the object to be discarded by removal of the scope.
+Declare a pot with [Pot.pending()][pending] initially, and replace the factory with the actual one after adding a scope.
+It allows a factory to be set only at a specific scope, and enables the object to be discarded by removal of the scope.

 <details>
 <summary>Example code (Click to open)</summary>